Thought Provoking

 Researchers like Yann LeCun, Chief AI Scientist at Meta, have pointed out that current AI systems lack the foundational mechanisms required for self-awareness or autonomy.
 To them, fears of sentient AI taking over are vastly overstated.
 AI, as we know it, remains entirely reliant on human-generated inputs and goals, without the capacity for independent motivation or the agency to set its own objectives.
 LeCun argues that while AI is advancing rapidly, the idea of AI developing sentience is still far beyond our current technological capabilities.
 (But guess what is well within a near term possibility?
 China gaining ground in this AI race and leveraging the brute force of its regime to leverage it for domination over the globe’s political and socio economic values.
 More on this below.)
 My synthesis of this doomsday fear mongering is that the cat is already out of the bag and we have a forced choice between sitting on our hands and making ourselves completely vulnerable to bad actors’ use of AI, or charging forward developing a technology that can fight its malicious counterparts.

 Further, it is likely that we'll have multiple AIs, making it unlikely that all would turn against humanity simultaneously, even in a worst-case scenario.
-We will have many different AIs designed to serve humans.
 Most likely, the growing emphasis on AI explainability will enhance safety by aligning AI's goals with human values.
 Within the next decade, I believe we'll move beyond the scare-mongering around "black box systems" with no controllability.
 However, solving this problem requires a laser focus on AI safety and ethics.

 Investing heavily in AI safety is crucial, and a substantial portion of university research should focus on this area.
 The federal government should invest more in safety research and detection of AI.
 Features like “off switches” should be required after appropriate research and testing.
-I’d argue that international treaties are not possible because there is no way to verify if they are being followed.
 It's also important to remember that humanity faces many existential risks—pandemics, asteroid impacts, nuclear war, to name a few.
 AI is just one risk in a broader context, and we need to consider the trade-offs between these risks and the potential benefits AI can bring.
-In my view, the risk of falling behind in AI technology to China and other adversaries is far greater than sentient AI.
-Slowing down the development of AI could be disastrous for democracies.
+In my view, the risk of falling behind in AI technology to China and other adversaries is a far greater risk than sentient AI risk.
+Slowing down the development of AI could be disastrous for democracies and the greatest risk we could possibly take.

 The nation that emerges as the leader in technology, particularly in AI, in the coming two decades, will be in the commanding position for the global distribution of technology, economic benefits and influence, and thus — values.
 By far, AI will be the most valuable technology not only in cyber warfare or national defense-killer robot -types of application, but in things like free doctors for the planet, and free tutors.
 The country that wins this AI race and related races like fusion will project so much economic power, hence will project political power and likely anoint the world's political system.
 What influences Southeast Asia, Africa, Latin America, etc is at stake.
 Democratic values are at stake in this technology battle, and so we should do whatever we can to win this battle and beat China.
 Their view of utopia is likely different.